spcourse/python/en/lists/practice/contents.md

     print(sum)

 **Exercise 6**
-The code below goes over each element from `numbers`, if it is bigger than 5, it is stored in `numbers2`:
+The code below goes over each element from `numbers`.
+If it is bigger than 5, it is stored in `numbers2`:

     numbers = [8, 2, 3, 15, 7, 19]